Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ## Explore your metrics

-Grafana Explore is a workflow for troubleshooting and data exploration.
+IESG Labs Explore is a workflow for troubleshooting and data exploration.
 In this step, you'll be using Explore to create ad-hoc queries to understand the metrics exposed by the sample application.
 Specifically, you'll explore requests received by the sample application.

 > Ad-hoc queries are queries that are made interactively, with the purpose of exploring data.
 An ad-hoc query is commonly followed by another, more specific query.